DiscoveryUpdated·Falk Gottlob··updated ·4 min read

 Connecting to Cagan's Product Operating Model

-This aligns with Marty Cagan's Product Operating Model, which emphasizes:
+This aligns with Marty Cagan's thinking and with the Product Operating Model framework, which emphasizes:

 When your team operates this way, feature requests become data points in a larger discovery process.
 They inform, but don't dictate.